sfera-labs/exo-sense-py-lorawan/README.md

 ## Connecting to Exo Sense

 Power up Exo Sense, it will start up with a WiFi access point enabled.
-If the module has never been configured, the WiFi name will be "lopy4-wlan-" followed by a number and the password will be "www.pycom.io".
+If the module has never been configured, the WiFi name will be "lopy4-wlan-" followed by a number and the password will be `www.pycom.io`.
 If this firmware was previously uploaded, the access point name and password are those specified in the uploaded configuration file (see below); the default WiFi name is "ExoSenseAP" and the default password is "exosense".
 This firmware will disable the access point after 5 minutes from power up (unless test mode is enabled, see configuration).

 Join the access point network and use any FTP client to connect to `ftp://192.168.4.1`.
 Use plain FTP (no encryption) in passive mode, limiting the max number of connections to one.
 If using FileZilla, check [this page](https://docs.pycom.io/gettingstarted/programming/ftp.html#filezilla).

 For non-configured modules use "micro" as username and "python" as password.
-For modules using this firmware use the previously configured credentials; the default ones are "exo" as username and "sense" as password.
+For modules using this firmware use the previously configured credentials; the default ones are `exo` as username and `sense` as password.

 To install this firmware, just upload the content of this repo into the `/flash` directory.